-AlterCPA Moe allow you to process the warehouse accounting and analyze consumption and sales success in the context of goods.
+AlterCPA Moe allows you to process the warehouse accounting and analyze consumption and sales success in the context of goods.
 It offers classic operations for the arrival and correction of balances, automatic write-off of goods from confirmed orders and convenient journals for recording movement and statistics.
-All actions with the warehouse are performed from the "Warehouse" section, which is available only to company administrators, ordinary employees do not see it regardless of the level of access of their team.
+All actions with the warehouse are performed from the "Warehouse" section, which is available only to company administrators, ordinary employees do not see it regardless of the level of access.

 Creating goods for accounting

 The first step on the way to the nice warehouse accounting will be the preparation of goods.
 The goods that you start in the warehouse must correspond to the real indivisible objects that are in your boxes.

 For example, if you always sell a set of three tubes at once, in a single package and packaged, create the set, not these tubes.
 If the set is a conditional piece, and the tubes are sometimes sold in pairs or per piece, create each tube in a separate position.